 Hutchins, R., & Alvermann, D. (2011, November).
 A Move from Digital Literacies to “Turn-Around” Pedagogies.
 Presented at the Annual Meeting of the Association of Literacy Education and Researchers in Richmond, VA.

 - Hutchins, R. (2011, November).
 Making Authentic LGBTQ Characters Available in Youth &Adolescent Literature.
 Presented at the Annual Meeting of the Association of Literacy Educators and Researchers in Richmond, VA.

-University of Arkansas - Program Coordinator and Clinical Assistant Professor, Educational Studies, 2014-current.
+University of Arkansas - Program Coordinator and Assistant Teaching Professor, Educational Studies, 2014-current.

 University of Georgia - Laboratory Instructor, Marine & Aquatic Research Science, 2014.